jvalue/jayvee/apps/docs/docs/user/core-concepts.md

 }
 ```

+In the example above, the `url` property of type `text` is defined by the corresponding `HttpExtractor` block type.

 ## ValueTypes

 A `ValueType` is the definition of a data type of the processed data.
 Some `Blocks` use `ValueTypes` to define logic (like filtering or assessing the data type in a data sink).
 We differentiate the following types of `ValueTypes`:
 - `Built-in ValueTypes` come with the basic version of Jayvee.
 Currently `text`, `decimal`, `integer`, and `boolean` are supported.
-- `Primitive ValueTypes` can be defined by the user to model domain-specific data types and represent a single value. `Constraints` can be added to the `Primitive ValueType` (see below).
+- `Primitive ValueTypes` can be defined by the user to model domain-specific data types and represent a single value.
+  `Constraints` can be added to a `Primitive ValueType` (see [below](#constraints)).
 - `Compound ValueTypes`: UPCOMING.

 ### Constraints

-`Constraints` of `ValueTypes` declare the validity criteria that each concrete value is checked against.
-The syntax of `Constraints` is similar to the syntax of `Blocks`.
-The availability of property keys and their respective `ValueTypes` is determined by the type of the `Constraint` - indicated by the identifier after the keyword `oftype`:
+`Constraints` for `ValueTypes` declare the validity criteria that each concrete value is checked against.
+The syntax
+of `Constraints` is similar to the syntax of `Blocks`.
+The availability of property keys and their respective
+`ValueTypes` is determined by the type of the `Constraint` - indicated by the identifier after the keyword `oftype`:

 ```javascript
 constraint GasFillLevelRange oftype RangeConstraint {